Raiffeisen Rio Review 2025: Pros & Cons

 I do not think this is great.
 Semi-passive funds are just strictly worse than fully passive funds.
 But they would not be that bad.
 On the other hand, I would recommend against investing in structured products.
 These products are extremely complicated and offer no advantages over index funds.
 They also introduce more risks than simple funds.

-Just for this reason, I would not invest with Raiffeisen Rio.
+For this reason, I would not invest in Raiffeisen Rio.

 This lack of transparency is another reason I would not want to invest with them.